Diverse perspectives and thinking, equitable processes, a welcoming environment, and enabling all to be their authentic self.

 Diversity, equity, inclusion, and belonging have been integral components of workforce performance for years.
 But recently, our research shows that these factors have become significantly more important to employees worldwide.
 Our research also proves that diversity, equity, inclusion, and belonging drive engagement, performance, and retention.

 And it’s no longer acceptable to simply measure these components — employees are demanding that action and progress must be made at the organizational and leadership levels.

 Diversity, equity, and inclusion lead to a sense of belonging for employees — which is a direct driver of engagement across the organization.
 Belonging is an outcome measure, it can’t be forced on employees by managers, it has to be cultivated with communication and actions from leaders.
-When action is taken effectively, it leads to a sense of “I feel like I fit in, and I can be my authentic self at work.”
+When action is taken effectively, it leads to a sense of “I feel like I can be my authentic self at work.”